treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 {'website': 'http://treyhunner.com', 'name': 'Trey', 'page_name': 'Profile Page'}
 ```

 We'll also consider whether a solution is Pythonic.
 This is a very subjective and often illusory measure.
-Here are a few of the particular criterion we will use:
+Here are a few of the particular criteria we will use:

 - The solution should be concise but not terse
 - The solution should be readable but not overly verbose